zoe-pith/pith-site/sections/projects.md

 ### Home Consultation

 Cooking and dining spaces should be the focal points of any home.
-Contact me if you’d like help outfitting your home for relaxed cooking, elegant eating, and professional entertaining.
+Contact me if you’d like help outfitting your home or private space with an eye towards relaxed cooking, elegant eating, and elevated entertaining.
 Based on your needs and space, I will recommend essential tools, small appliances, cutlery, tableware, lighting, audio equipment, and more.
-And whether in a apartment, home, boat, or plane - I enjoy the challenges of developing and implementing elevated and truly intimate hospitality.

 ### Education